Seneca-BSA/bsa/docs/sea700/lab5.md

         roslaunch jetauto_navigation navigation.launch sim:=true map:=map_01

+1. Open a new terminal and run:

+        roslaunch jetauto_navigation rviz_navigation.launch sim:=true

 <div style="padding: 15px; border: 1px solid orange; background-color: orange; color: black;">
 <ul>
-<li>There's a plugin library error with the above code that still needs to be solved.
+<li>There's an error with the above code that still needs to be solved.
 We will need to perform the SLAM step using a phsyical robot for now.</li>
 </ul>
 </div>

-1. There Following Chapter 7.2 Lesson 6, 7 in [JetAuto & JetAuto Pro Resources](https://drive.google.com/drive/folders/16pwHYO8rK-22oAzStc7-olP9Weq7AbzY).
-Use the following command to start MoveIt with Gazebo instead of the instruction provided.
-You might need to manually open the config file from
+### JetAuto SLAM (Physical Robot)

+1. Let's try everything out on the physical robot.
+SSH into the JetAuto and stop the APP service on the robot:

+        sudo systemctl stop start_app_node.service

+1. Start the SLAM node and use `gmapping` as the mapping method:

+        roslaunch jetauto_slam slam.launch slam_methods:=gmapping

+1. Open a new terminal and start RViz to visualize the map.
+Open a new terminal and start:

+        roslunach jetauto_slam rviz_slam.launch slam_methods:=gmapping

+1. Open a new terminal and start the keyboard controller and move the robot around to map the entire room.

+1. Once you are satisfied, open a new terminal and navigate to the slam map directory:

+        roscd jetauto_slam/maps

+1. We'll save the map as `map_01`:

+        rosrun map_server map_saver -f map_01 map:=/jetauto_1/map

+    You should see something similar to this output from the terminal:

+        [ INFO] [1729620059.595167203]: Waiting for the map [ INFO] [1729620060.388306846]: Received a 1248 X 384 map @ 0.025 m/pix
+        [ INFO] [1729620060.388618676]: Writing map occupancy data to map_01.pgm
+        [ INFO] [1729620060.400554480, 1407.036000000]: Writing map occupancy data to map_01.yaml
+        [ INFO] [1729620060.400909179, 1407.036000000]: Done

+    Your map has now been saved.

+1. Close the SLAM and RViz terminals.

+1. With the map saved, we'll now use it for navigation.
+Open a new terminal and run:

+        roslaunch jetauto_navigation navigation.launch map:=map_01

+1. Open a new terminal and run:

+        roslaunch jetauto_navigation rviz_navigation.launch

+    Now you can use the **2D Pose Estimate**, **2D Nav Goal** and **Publish Point** to help you navigate.

+    - **2D Pose Estimate** is used to set the initial position of JetAuto,
+    - **2D Nav Goal** is used to set a target point
+    - **Publish Point** is used to set multiple target points

 ## Lab Question